A Technology With Immense Potential

 But Wide-Ranging Legal Ramifications

-Artificial intelligence (AI) is a technology with immense potential to change our world and every area of our daily life.
-From employee use for business automation and consumer-focused generative IP to self-driving cars and even AI lawyering, artificial intelligence is poised to be one of the most innovative technologies of our lives.
+Artificial intelligence (AI) is a technology with immense potential to change our world and every area of our daily lives.
+From employee use for business automation and consumer-focused generative AI tools to self-driving cars and even AI lawyering, AI is poised to be one of the most innovative technologies of our lives.
+The technology is so powerful that countries are jockeying to be leaders in AI, and AI CEOs are calling for security and plans to foster the technology safely.

-At RICHT, we are AI lawyers focused on working with clients to shape the artificial intelligence space and stay ahead of the regulatory curve.
-Whether it is privacy compliance and intellectual property considerations, and in particular copyright law, for the development of a large language model (LLM), or drafting and negotiating vendor agreements to limit training on data and provide for adequate indemnification, among other legal considerations, we are here to help empower clients to leverage AI for continued innovation while accounting for legal risk.
+At RICHT, we are AI lawyers focused on working with clients to shape the artificial intelligence space and stay ahead of the regulatory curve and AI policy more generally.
+Whether it is privacy compliance and intellectual property considerations, and in particular copyright law, for the development of a large language model (LLM) or drafting and negotiating vendor agreements with large LLM providers such as Amazon’s AWS Bedrock AI offering or Microsoft’s Azure AI to limit training on data, which is a particular point of contention, and provide for adequate indemnification, among other legal considerations, we are here to help empower clients to leverage AI for continued innovation while accounting for legal risk.

 Artificial Intelligence Law Services We Offer